 Kazan was a city that was known for its youth crimes and unhealthy populace, an undesirable image that the city wanted to shed.
 At the same time, the low quality of life resulted in an exodus of local talents to other cities or abroad.

-Through close collaboration with the Republican and Federal authorities, and consistent engagement of its citizens, Kazan made a tremendous breakthrough in its development to become one of the most modern and developed cities in Russia.
+Through close collaboration with the Republican and Federal authorities, and consistent engagement of its citizens, Kazan made a tremendous breakthrough in its development to become one of the country’s most modern and developed cities.